speedlight/dotified/README.md

             mapped to ctrl-p in normal mode.

 Xdefaults:
--     Some distros read Xresources instead of Xdefaults, just rename the file.
+-     Some distros read Xresources instead of Xdefaults, just rename the file and updated $DOTS variable in install.sh
 -     Solarized color theme.
 -     Source Code Pro for Powerline font.

-terminator:
+Terminator:
 -     No scrollbar, customized color pallete, SourceCodePro for Powerline font.

 TODO: